ChloeZhou1997/learning-OOO/book_content/chapter-3.md

 It is rare for a class to be written perfectly the first time.
 In most, if not all, situations, things will go wrong.
 Any developer who does not plan for problems is courting danger.

-Assuming that your code has the ability to detect and trap an error condition, you can handle the error in several different ways: On page 223 of their book Java Primer Plus, Tyma, Torok, and Downing state that there are three basic solutions to handling problems that are detected in a program: fix it, ignore the problem by squelching it, or exit the run- time in some graceful manner.
-On page 139 of their book Object-Oriented Design in Java, Gilbert and McCarty expand on this theme by adding the choice of throwing an excep- tion:
+Assuming that your code has the ability to detect and trap an error condition, you can handle the error in several different ways.
+On page 223 of their book Java Primer Plus, Tyma, Torok, and Downing state that there are three basic solutions to handling problems that are detected in a program: fix it, ignore the problem by squelching it, or exit the runtime in some graceful manner.
+On page 139 of their book Object-Oriented Design in Java, Gilbert and McCarty expand on this theme by adding the choice of throwing an exception.

+The main error handling strategies are:

-- Ignore the problem—not a good idea!
+1. **Ignore the problem** — Not a good idea!
-- Check for potential problems and abort the program when you find a problem.
+2. **Check for potential problems and abort the program** when you find a problem.
-- Check for potential problems, catch the mistake, and attempt to fix the problem.
+3. **Check for potential problems, catch the mistake, and attempt to fix the problem.**
-- Throw an exception.
-(Often this is the preferred way to handle the situation.)
+4. **Throw an exception** — Often this is the preferred way to handle the situation.

 These strategies are discussed in the following sections.